WMFong0/Python-Weather-Report-System/README.md

   1. Click the ***Python_Weather_App.ipynb***
   2. Click **Open in Colab**
   3. Click **Run all** for first time.
-  4. Run **the second module only** for the second time or after (You can still click run all, it just takes a split second longer)
+  4. Run **the last module only** for the second time or after (You can still click run all, it just takes a split second longer)